 Challenge #4: Maintaining security

-A remote workforce increases a company’s potential for leaks, breaches, and hacks.
+The shift to remote work is often accompanied by a transition to t he cloud, opening the organization up to new security risks, leaks, breaches, and hacks.
 In fact, a 2018 Apricorn survey found that a third of organizations claim to have experienced a data loss or breach as a result of mobile working.
 Mike Hicks, VP of Strategy at Igloo Software, states, “The main security concern stemming from remote workers is the vast amount of online information sharing.”
 All communication is done online—there are no watercooler chats for remote workers.

 Additional challenges arise with employee hardware—IT faces the challenge of managing and supporting mismatched devices running on different operating systems.
 In addition, remote workers often mix work and personal data on the same device and apps, which can lead to unintentional exposure to friends and family and online attacks.